High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Formation Length

+The formation length, or `coherence time' is the range of values of $\Delta t$ that must be integrated over to effectively include the contribution from the process.
+A simple approximation for the formation length can be determined by expanding the exponent in emission angle, assuming it to be much smaller than unity (see e.g. \cite{TobiasUdvikling,NielsenGPU2020}) and neglecting terms that vary with the particle position, to give (for a head-on collision):

 For our simulations it is important that the trajectory over which one integrates is several formations lengths long.
-This is especially true when applying the BCK model, where you need a suitable time over which to integrate the trajectory.
-If the trajectory is divided into smaller sections, to keep the probability of photon emission below one for each section, the error in the spectrum is on the order of a formation length.
+This is especially the case when applying the BCK model, where a suitable time over which to integrate the trajectory is required.

 From the classical point of view, the formation length can be considered as the distance an electron and the emitted photon travel before they are separated by more than one reduced wavelength.
-Therefore the formation length can also be expressed as
+Therefore the formation length (for a head-on collision) can also be expressed as

-The quantum version of the formation length in \cref{FormationQuantum} can be retrieved by substituting $\omega \rightarrow\omega*$ as discussed in the previous section.
+The quantum version of the formation length in \cref{FormationQuantum} can be retrieved from the classical result \cref{eqn:lfclass1} by substituting in $\omega \rightarrow\omega^{*}$, as discussed in the previous section.
 A detailed discussion of the concept of the formation lengths is presented in Ref. \cite{UlrikFormation}.

-It should be noted that the neglected phase term is not always negligible and can, in some cases, cause a significant increase or decrease the formation length.
+It should be noted that the formation length can be significantly increased/decreased by contributions at larger values of $\Delta t$ than those captured by the local approximations.
 If the particle's trajectory bends considerably outside the $1/\gamma$ light cone, the coherence is broken and the effective formation length is smaller.
-For the NLCM, a similar oscillating phase appears in the derivation (see eq (50) in \cite{TobiasCompton} where we neglect the $\theta^2$ term) which can be written as
+For the LMA, a similar oscillating phase appears in the derivation (see eq (50) in \cite{TobiasCompton} where we neglect the $\theta^2$ term) which can be written as